A non-unitary solar constraint for long-baseline neutrino experiments: The solar constraint in LBL experiments

 \subsection{Current bounds on solar neutrino parameters}

-In the T2K\cite{Abe2011} and NO$\nu$A\cite{nova2021} experiments, the external constraint on the solar parameters comes from the 2019 Particle Data Group (PDG) report, which is derived from a combination of the KamLAND reactor data and various solar experiments \cite{PDG2018}.
+In the T2K~\cite{Abe2011} and NO$\nu$A~\cite{nova2021} experiments, the external constraint on the solar parameters comes from the 2019 Particle Data Group (PDG) report, which is derived from a combination of the KamLAND reactor data and various solar experiments~\cite{PDG2018}.
 KamLAND is a $\approx 1$ kton liquid scintillator detector which measures the $\bar{\nu_e}$ spectrum from 55 surrounding nuclear reactors which act as isotropic $\bar{\nu_e}$ sources in the $1-10$ MeV range.
-It provides constraints on $\Delta m_{21}^2$ and $\theta_{12}$ by fitting the 2-flavour $\bar{\nu_e}$ survival probability at a range of baselines where the frequency of the oscillations is dominated by $\Delta m_{21}^2$ \cite{Piepke2001}\cite{Eguchi_2003}.
+It provides constraints on $\Delta m_{21}^2$ and $\theta_{12}$ by fitting the 2-flavour $\bar{\nu_e}$ survival probability at a range of baselines where the frequency of the oscillations is dominated by $\Delta m_{21}^2$~\cite{Piepke2001}~\cite{Eguchi_2003}.
 To a very good approximation, the 3-flavour survival probability at KamLAND is given by

 where $\theta_{13}$ is small and well-constrained.
-Here we see that $\theta_{12}$ gives the depth of the oscillation and $\Delta m^2_{21}$ the $L/E$ dependence; thus, KamLAND's $\Delta m_{21}^2$ and $\theta_{12}$ constraints are largely uncorrelated, which will prove helpful when redefining the angles in a non-Unitary fit.
-Due to larger uncertainties in event rate predictions than in energy reconstruction \cite{Abe2008}, KamLAND produces a strong constraint on the mass difference but a weaker constraint on the angle.
-In contrast, solar neutrino experiments produce comparatively weaker $\Delta m_{21}^2$ but have better $\theta_{12}$ discrimination.
-In this paper, we consider solar neutrino data taken by the Borexino and SNO collaborations coming from p-p, pep, $^7$Be and $^8$B processes \cite{Gann2021}.
+In this expression, $\theta_{12}$ gives the depth of the oscillation and $\Delta m^2_{21}$ the $L/E$ dependence; thus, KamLAND's $\Delta m_{21}^2$ and $\theta_{12}$ constraints are largely uncorrelated---this will prove helpful when redefining the angles in a non-unitary fit.
+Due to larger uncertainties in event rate predictions than in energy reconstruction~\cite{Abe2008}, KamLAND produces a strong constraint on the mass difference but a weaker constraint on the angle.
+In contrast, solar neutrino experiments produce comparatively weaker $\Delta m_{21}^2$ measurement but have better $\theta_{12}$ precision.
+In this paper, we consider solar neutrino data taken by the Borexino and SNO collaborations coming from p-p, pep, $^7$Be and $^8$B processes~\cite{Gann2021}.

-Solar neutrino experiments measure $\nu_e$ survival probabilities by comparing predictions of the neutrino flux produced by nuclear processes in the sun (\cite{Asplund2009}\cite{Bahcall2004}) with the measured flux on Earth.
-In the LMA regime ($\Delta m^2_{21} > 10^{-5} $eV$^2$), the survival probability can be approximated by a two-level transition between vacuum decoherent mixing and the MSW resonance \cite{Kuo1986}.
+Solar neutrino experiments measure $\nu_e$ survival probabilities by comparing predictions of the neutrino flux produced by nuclear processes in the sun~\cite{Asplund2009}\cite{Bahcall2004} with the measured flux on Earth.
+In the adiabatic regime ($\Delta m^2_{21} > 10^{-5} $eV$^2$), the survival probability can be approximated by a two-level transition between vacuum decoherent mixing and the MSW resonance~\cite{Kuo1986}.
 Explicitly, for the standard 3-flavour scenario,

 where $\hat\theta_{12}$ is the effective mixing angle near the transition point and $\beta$ is the ratio of matter to vacuum effect near the MSW eigenvalue crossing. $\beta$ can be written as

 for $n_e$ the electron density of the medium at production and $E$ the neutrino energy.